Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Finally, make sure you aren’t using a VPN, proxy, data-saving app, or anything else that sits between your computer and the internet.
 They can, and often will, slow down your connection, so using them while testing will not provide accurate results.

-The exception is if you’re trialing a VPN and want to see how fast it is.
+The exception is if you’re looking for the best VPN and are trialing a few to see how fast they are.
 In that case, go right ahead.

 What to Do With the Wi-Fi Speed Test Results